WordPress Visual Cheat Sheet

 The WordPress visual cheat sheet is divided into the following tag categories: include, blog info, list & dropdown, login/logout, post, comment, category, tag, author, date & time, edit link, trackback, permalink, links manager, query and title.

 The WP visual cheat sheet is in PDF form and contains 5 pages of the full reference guide to WordPress Template Tags.
 Aside from WordPress theme and plugin developers, this visual cheat sheet would be useful for users who want to tweak their blog theme or some plugin they’re using on their blog and also for those who want to dig deeper and learn more about how WordPress works “under the hood”.
 I’ve downloaded it and kept it for future reference.
 I also plan to print it and keep it in my file or maybe stick it on the wall near my workstation.
-Btw, this visual cheat sheet is based on WordPress 2.8 so some tags might become obsolete when WordPress 2.9 or other future versions gets released.
+Btw, this cheat sheet is based on WordPress 2.8 so some tags might become obsolete when WordPress 2.9 or other future versions gets released.

 Kudos to Antonio for creating this beautiful visual cheat sheet and sharing it to other WordPress users!
 You can download the WordPress visual cheat sheet here.